-The Laboratory for Studies and Expertise on Radioactivity in the Environment (LEREN, ex-LERCM) is located on two sites, Cadarache and La Seyne sur Mer, both in the south of France.
+The Laboratory for Studies and Expertise on Radioactivity in the Environment (LEREN, ex-LERCM) is located in Cadarache (Bouches-du-Rhône, France), .
 It is directed by Grégory Mathieu.

 Context and research themes

 LEREN studies the behavior of radionuclides, particularly in the continental environment of metropolitan France and in the Mediterranean marine environment.